OAuth2 Settings

 Authorization URL{authorization_url}?scope={scope}&client_id={client_id}&response_type={response_type}&redirect_uri={redirect_uri}

-Get token URL{get_token_url}
+Get Token URL{get_token_url}

-Refresh token URL{refresh_token_url}
+Refresh Token URL{refresh_token_url}

-Revoke token URL{revoke_url}
+Revoke Token URL{revoke_url}

 VariableValue